damiendart/robotinaponcho/src/ssg/input/projects/flippywindow/index.md

-Last time I looked, [Adobe Photoshop CC 2019][] (and later), [Clip Paint Studio][], [Krita][], and [PaintTool SAI][] have features that allow you to non-destructively change how you view an image.
+Last time I looked, [Adobe Photoshop CC 2019][] (and later), [Clip Paint Studio][], [Krita][], and [PaintTool SAI][] have features that allow you to non-destructively change how you view an image, so chances are FlippyWindow isn't necessary.

-I built FlippyWindow because, at the time, all I could do was repeatedly flip images the “old-fashioned” away, which made my crappy underpowered laptop very sad.
-(Plus I was curious to see if something like FlippyWindow was even possible.)
+I built FlippyWindow mainly to see if something like it was possible, and because, at the time, I could only flip images the “old-fashioned” way which would make my crappy underpowered laptop very sad.

 FlippyWindow can also help you spot visual issues in work outside of image editors, including animations, application user interfaces, and